Categories: How I Learned to Stop Worrying and Love Two Sorts: Categories as social constructs

+where $S$ is the set of all compound modalities of the forms $(ij)^n$ and $i(ji)^n$, for $1\leq i\neq j\leq 2$ and for some $n\in \mathbb{N}$. \begin{lemma} $C(u)\leq u$ and $C(u)\leq C(C(u))$ for any $u\in \mathbb{P}^+$. \end{lemma} Let $R_C, R_s\subseteq A\times X$ for any $s\in S$ be defined as follows: $aR_s x$ iff $a\leq s x$ \ and \ $aR_C x$ iff $a\leq C(x)$.
+Clearly, $R_C = \bigcap_{s\in S} R_s$.
 In the standard setting of epistemic logic, the accessibility relations associated with agents do not directly encode the agents' knowledge but rather their uncertainty.
 Hence, on the relational side, the relation associated with the common knowledge operator is defined as the reflexive transitive closure of the the union of the relations associated with individual agents, which is typically much bigger than those associated with individual agents.
 In the present setting, relations associated with agents directly encode what agents positively {\em know} rather than their uncertainty.
 Consequently, the common knowledge relation $R_C$ is the intersection of the relations $R_s$ encoding the finite iterations, which is typically much smaller.

 As both $C$ and every $s\in S$ are compositions of normal box-operators, they are themselves normal box-operators.
 Hence the relations $R_C$ and $R_s$ they give rise to are RS-compatible (cf.\ Definition \ref{Def:RSFrame}).
 Thus, the correspondence reductions discussed in Section \ref{ssec:examples} apply to $C$ and $R_C$, yielding: \begin{lemma} The relation $R_C$ defined above verifies the following conditions: \begin{enumerate} \item $ R_C\subseteq \ \perp$; \item $\forall a \forall x(a R_C x \rightarrow R_C^{-1}[x]^{\uparrow}\subseteq R_C[a])$. \end{enumerate} \end{lemma} For any given category label $\phi$, the category $C(\phi) = \bigwedge\{C(\cnomm)\mid \phi^{\mathbb{P}^+}\leq \cnomm\}$.
 For this reason, in what follows we restrict our attention to categories $C(\cnomm)$ for some feature $m\in X$.
 The members of $C(\cnomm)$ are the products in the set $R^{-1}_C[m] = (\bigcap_{s\in S}R_s)^{-1}[m]$, and the description of $C(\cnomm)$ is $R^{-1}_C[m]^{\uparrow} = ((\bigcap_{s\in S}R_s)^{-1}[m])^{\uparrow}$.
 These can be understood as the socially constructed categories, the membership and description of which are socially agreed upon.
 Clearly, there are many less of them than candidate categories, which agrees with our intuition.